-It is my intent that students from all diverse backgrounds and perspectives be well-served by this course, that students' learning needs be addressed both in and out of class, and that the diversity that the students bring to this class be viewed as a resource, strength and benefit.
-It is my intent to present materials and activities that are respectful of diversity including but not limited to: gender identity, sexuality, disability, age, socioeconomic status, ethnicity, race, nationality, religion, and culture.
+It is my intent that students from all diverse backgrounds and perspectives be well-served by this course, that students' learning needs be addressed both in and out of class, and that the diversity that the students bring to this class be viewed as a resource, strength, and benefit.
+I intend to present materials and activities that respect diversity, including but not limited to gender identity, sexuality, disability, age, socioeconomic status, ethnicity, race, nationality, religion, and culture.